Hello There...

 Availability

-To our gifts, those of letting go, moving toward, and embracing change.
-To the breaking through and relief of these moments.
+To all of our gifts….those of letting go, moving toward, and embracing change.
 Be seen, be heard, be you.
-Please accept this invitation to befriend curiosity to find or get reacquainted with yourself.
 You are the writer of your story, perhaps not all the characters or experiences that have happened.
 However, you can create new meaning, energy, and life within your story.
-Find the unclaimed unconditional love that belongs to you.
-Move toward wholeness, full-heartedness, and acceptance.
-If this speaks to you, I warmly welcome you to be brave enough to risk.
-To be vulnerable enough to heal and repair.
+Move toward wholeness, full-heartedness, and acceptance… If this speaks to you, I warmly welcome you to be brave enough to risk.
+To be vulnerable enough to heal.
 To do the work of moving toward your balance, health, and wellbeing.
-I believe in the power of healthy authentic relationship, being real, and even the use of humor as an agent of healing and change.
+I believe in the power of healthy authentic relationship and incorporating mind, emotion, and body in therapeutic work.
 I am truly honored, humbled, and invested in this work.

-ABD PhD: Marriage & Family Therapy, specialization in Neuroscience, Mount Mercy University, August 2018- present
+PhD: Marriage & Family Therapy, specialization in Neuroscience, Mount Mercy University, August 2024

 Master’s Degree: Marriage & Family Therapy, Mount Mercy University, 2012